|Guide||♦||7 Triplogs||0 Topics|

 A blank spot on the map

 The majority of the drive to get to Upper Burro Creek Canyon (UBCC) is on either private or state-leased land.
 It is imperative that you research land-ownership and understand which roads you should or should not take before attempting this journey.
-Since I posted a few of these photos on Instagram this week, I've been receiving messages from many people asking about how the heck I got permission to enter and cross private land.
+Since I posted a few of these photos on Instagram this week, I've received messages from many people asking about how the heck I got permission to enter and cross private land.
 The short answer is: I did not get permission.
 I also did not ask.
 I talked to someone who works at AZ state lands, and they told me that as long as I stayed on main roads through leased lands, I would be fine.
 As for private land, I had read that most gates in this area would be unlocked.
 I discovered that there's actually a registry with free permits that you place in your vehicle on the first unmarked jeep road you cross, heading north on Halfway House road.
 See my photoset for more details.
-Seeing that this permit system is done in agreement with the private landowners and with the AZGFS allowed me to finally breathe a sigh of relief.
+Seeing that this permit system is done in agreement with the private landowners and with the AZGFS allowed me to breathe a sigh of relief finally.
 I knew that continuing north on these ranch/jeep tracks would eventually get us to a section of BLM land, where we would leave our vehicle and eventually spend the night.

 Suggested driving route:

 NOTE: Please be respectful of private property.
 Close gates behind you, don't drive off the jeep tracks, etc.

 Most people who visit this canyon will be wanting to see either Upper Burro Creek, Pine Creek, or both.
 Note that accessing the bottom of the canyon requires challenging bushwhacking.
-It is possible to hike a drainage to access the bottom of the canyon, but many such routes have impassible dry falls.
+It is possible to hike a drainage to access the canyon's bottom, but many such routes have impassible dry falls.

 The majority of our time was used in finding the best way into and out of the canyon and then bushwhacking to make those routes happen.